discord-haskell/discord-haskell/README.md

 has the most recent (potentially) breaking changes.

 To get the format to use for Emoji, type `\:emoji:` into a discord chat.
 You should copy-paste that into the request.
+This can be a bit finicky.
+The equivilant of `:thumbsup::skin-tone-3:` is `"👍\127997"` for example, and a custom emoji will look like `<name:id_number>` or `name:id_number`

 ## History